Elena' s AI Blog

 • Clean up safely: Because all dependencies are stored in one local folder, you can simply delete it when you’re done.
 No lingering junk on your system.

 Using virtual environments is good practice, especially as projects grow in complexity and require different libraries that may not be compatible.
-The Python library venv allows each project to have its customised environment.
+The standard-library module venv allows each project to have its customised environment.

-Venv creates a virtual environment, a folder containing scripts and a link to the Python interpreter.
-It offers two main benefits:
+The venv module creates a virtual environment: a folder containing scripts and a link to the Python interpreter.
+Virtual environments offer two main benefits:

 1. You can install project-specific libraries in isolation for better control.